 This is the personal blog of Alicia Izharudin, a Senior Lecturer in Gender Studies at University of Malaya in Kuala Lumpur.

-I earned my PhD in Gender Studies from the School of Oriental and African Studies in London in 2014 where I studied the gender politics of Islamic filmmaking in Indonesia.
+I graduated with a PhD in Gender Studies from the School of Oriental and African Studies in London in 2015 where I studied the gender politics of Islamic filmmaking in Indonesia.
 Before embarking on a life dedicated to Gender Studies, I was a geneticist and biochemist after receiving a first-class degree in Molecular Biology from the National University of Malaysia.
-I pursued a Masters by Research in Biochemistry in Oxford University and visiting scholarship at the Scripps Research Institute in San Diego before turning to postgraduate studies in Gender Studies with a specialisation in Southeast Asian Studies at SOAS.
+I pursued a Masters by Research in Biochemistry in Oxford University and visiting position at the Scripps Research Institute in San Diego before turning to postgraduate studies in Gender Studies with a specialisation in Southeast Asian Studies at SOAS.
 I joined University of Malaya in 2015.

-Between 2016 and 2017, I have served as a Carnegie Council for Ethics in International Affairs Pacific Delegate in Indonesia and as National Focal Person for the ASEAN Intergovernmental Commission on Human Rights in a regional public policy framework on women and natural disaster.
+In 2017, I became a Carnegie Council for Ethics in International Affairs Pacific Delegate in Indonesia and National Focal Person for the ASEAN Intergovernmental Commission on Human Rights (AICHR) in a regional public policy framework on women and natural disaster.
 In 2019, I took up a Research Associate and Visiting Senior Lecturer position at the Women’s Studies in Religion Program at Harvard Divinity School.